 - Case studies and written assessments – these give you the opportunity to show us how you would react to realistic situations.
 The tasks may be written or they may take the form of a discussion with an assessor

 - Aptitude tests – these may assess ICT skills, data entry skills, numeracy or literacy.
-All teachers and trainers who are offered positions at Lewisham or Southwark Colleges are required to undertake an assessment of numeracy and literacy at Level 2 or above
+All teachers and trainers who are offered positions at Southwark College are required to undertake an assessment of numeracy and literacy at Level 2 or above

 - Psychometric tests – these allow us to gain further understanding about your personality and what motivates you.
 They are sometimes used for management roles

 We understand that any assessment process can be an anxious experience and we will make every effort to help you feel relaxed and comfortable.
 When you are informed that your application has been shortlisted, you will receive more information on the specific assessment process for your role.
 This will help you to prepare in advance for the day.

 If you have a disability or a medical condition that requires any adjustments to be made to the assessment process, please let us know as soon as possible so that we can make every effort to accommodate these requirements.